 - 17.1.
 Students are expected to do their own work.
 The only sources you're allowed to use code from are the explorations, and you must make a comment with the Module/Exploration.
 Direct use of any other resources is prohibited. - 17.2.
 We use software designed to find similarities between programs.
 Each individual's program is compared to every other individual's program to find similarities.
 Please, do you own work. - 17.3.
-Programming assignments present unique challenges for graders.
-It is often difficult for a grader to distinguish between legitimate help and plagiarism.
-Therefore, it is sometimes possible to get a good score without really understanding what you have handed in.
-Understanding is the real point of the class. - 17.4.
 Honesty is absolutely essential in order for learning to take place.
-It will form the foundation of your professional integrity in your career. - 17.5.
+It will form the foundation of your professional integrity in your career. - 17.4.
 If you are having trouble with an assignment, you are encouraged to discuss it with other students, TAs, the instructor, or anyone else, but don't just have someone else tell you how to solve the problem!
 If other students ask you for help, don't just let them copy your work!
 It is possible to discuss problems without plagiarizing.
-One of the best methods of debugging is to explain your solution to someone else. - 17.6.
+One of the best methods of debugging is to explain your solution to someone else. - 17.5.
 If you get help from, give help to, or work together with someone, you must (in the program header block) list that person as a collaborator and describe the help.
 Programs that are very similar will be subjected to review unless both programs indicate that they were produced collaboratively.
 We use plagiarism-detection software to check your code against the code from other students.
-It is quite sophisticated and can easily see through variable name changes and formatting differences. - 17.7.
+It is quite sophisticated and can easily see through variable name changes and formatting differences. - 17.6.
 If you are found in violation of any of the above policies, whether you are the giver or receiver of help, you will receive a zero on the assignment.
 An investigation will be initiated with the Office of Student Conduct.
 A first offense normally results in a zero grade on the assignment.
 Future offenses often include more severe repercussions.